haleigh-elizabeth/Wireguard.Documentation.io/README.md

 # Wireguard.Documentation.io
 Detailed description on how to install wireguard on to an ubuntu droplet

-**Project 3 - Wireguard Docker Container**
+##**Project 3 - Wireguard Docker Container**
-<ins>Step 1: Create a Droplet in DigitalOcean</ins>
+###<ins>Step 1: Create a Droplet in DigitalOcean</ins>

-Create a Digital Ocean account
+⋅⋅*Create a Digital Ocean account
-Use this link to DigitalOcean.com to sign up with your school email and Agent Miller’s credit card Choose the lowest price tier - $6 per month
-Create an Ubuntu droplet
+⋅⋅*Use this link to DigitalOcean.com to sign up with your school email and Agent Miller’s credit card ⋅⋅*Choose the lowest price tier - $6 per month ⋅⋅*Create an Ubuntu droplet
-Select all of the basic options
+⋅⋅*Select all of the basic options
-Choose password instead of ssh key - TulsaTime@1865edu Name the project - Wireguard project
+⋅⋅*Choose password instead of ssh key - TulsaTime@1865edu ⋅⋅*Name the project - Wireguard project
-Droplet IP - 64.23.171.188
+⋅⋅*Droplet IP - 64.23.171.188

-<ins>Step 2: Install Wireguard</ins>
+###<ins>Step 2: Install Wireguard</ins>
-SSH into the droplet by opening a terminal and typing ssh root@[ip] Where you would replace [ip] with the IP of your DigitalOcean Droplet Install the dependencies/packages needed to run docker.
+⋅⋅*SSH into the droplet by opening a terminal and typing ssh root@[ip] ⋅⋅*Where you would replace [ip] with the IP of your DigitalOcean Droplet ⋅⋅*Install the dependencies/packages needed to run docker.
 Commands: sudo apt install docker, sudo apt install docker-compose, sudo apt install wireguard
-Set up Wireguard using Docker Compose:
+⋅⋅*Set up Wireguard using Docker Compose:
-Create a directory for Wireguard: mkdir -p /opt/wireguard cd /opt/wireguard
+⋅⋅*Create a directory for Wireguard:
+⋅⋅*mkdir -p /opt/wireguard
+⋅⋅*cd /opt/wireguard

 Create a docker-compose.yml file: nano docker-compose.yml